Basketball Referee

 What's the rules for a coach to talk to a ref in the middle of the game and the ref is talking back

-Asked by Sheryll Woolsey over 9 years ago
+Asked by Sheryll Woolsey about 10 years ago

 A ref cannot listen to a coach and do his job while a game is being played.
 So a ref should not respond during live balls.
 On the first dead ball i would approach the coach, listen to what the issue is, resolve it if legitimate, and explain that I will not listen or be interupted during live balls.
 If he insists on communicating while i have in game responsibilities i will consider it unsportsmanlike.